-The Free State of Saxony supports the goal of sustainable development for the benefit of a sustainable society in the sense of the United Nations' Agenda 2030 and the associated Sustainable Development Goals.
+The Free State of Saxony supports the goal of sustainable development in favor of a sustainable society in the sense of the United Nations Agenda 2030 and the associated Sustainable Development Goals.
 In joint responsibility with the federal government and local authorities, Saxony will contribute its share to achieving the goals by 2030 and beyond.
-The 17 Sustainable Development Goals adopted within the framework of the 2030 Agenda apply to all states on earth.
-An important component is the support of development cooperation.
-The development policy guidelines of the Free State of Saxony were integrated into the Saxon Sustainability Strategy 2018. www.nachhaltigkeit.sachsen.de
+The 17 Sustainable Development Goals adopted as part of the 2030 Agenda apply to all countries on earth.
+One important component is support for development cooperation.
+The development policy guidelines of the Free State of Saxony have been integrated into the Saxon Sustainability Strategy 2018. www.nachhaltigkeit.sachsen.de

-With project content that is oriented towards the reality of people's lives, Saxony wants to provide help on the ground and at the same time support the societies in the states that are hosting or have hosted many refugees.
+With project contents that are geared to the reality of people's lives, Saxony wants to provide help on the ground and at the same time support the societies in the states that take in or have taken in many refugees.

-The Free State of Saxony has been doing development information and education work inside and outside schools for many years.
-Educational offers, event information and materials on sustainable education are available online at www.bne-sachsen.de.
+The Free State of Saxony has been carrying out development policy information and education work inside and outside schools for many years.
+Educational offers, event information and materials for sustainable education are available online www.bne-sachsen.de.
 Eight One World promoters are now active in Saxony, promoting global learning and sustainable living.
-The offers are aimed at educational institutions such as kindergartens, schools, adult education centers or youth leisure centers.
+The programs are aimed at educational institutions such as kindergartens, schools, adult education centers and youth centers.

 Dresden is also home to Germany's second scientific institute of the United Nations University (UNU), which is funded by the Free State of Saxony and the Federal Ministry of Education and Research.
 The United Nations University Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) deals with international strategies for sustainable resource use and forms an important interface between science and politics.
-UNU-Flores is the only sub-unit of the United Nations based in Saxony and is a unique player in scientific work on development policy.
+UNU-Flores is the only sub-unit of the United Nations based in Saxony and a unique player in development science.